 Solid hydroxyapatite can be carved and trimmed to the requirements of the correction.
-Because bone and soft tissue growth into the pores of the implant occurs quickly after implantation, the implant is securely held in place.
+Because the bone and soft tissue growth into the pores of the implant occurs quickly after implantation, the implant is securely held in place.
 Over time the implant is partially resorbed and replaced by natural bone.

 Am I suitable for hydroxyapatite implant?

 Most people tolerate a solid hydroxyapatite implant very well.
-The body accepts the implant and bone and soft tissue ingrowth throughout the implant takes place immediately after implantation.
+The body accepts the implant and bone, and soft tissue ingrowth throughout the implant takes place immediately after implantation.

-There have been reports of severe swelling and long painful recoveries after hydroxyapatite injectable paste implants.
-Also the augmentation effect appears not to be long lasting.
+There have been reports of severe swelling and long, painful recoveries after hydroxyapatite injectable paste implants.
+Also, the augmentation effect appears not to be long-lasting.
 Further work with hydroxyapatite injectable paste is required to determine its full use and suitability for facial augmentation.